artorious/nester/readme.md

 # nester - Display contents of a list.
-Including nested lists
+A simple list viewer for nested items